Aswini012/Python_DataScience/README.md

 ## print statements in python

-. we have 4 types for print in python.
+•   we have 4 types for print in python.

-.
-TYPE 1 :
+• TYPE 1 :

-         .
-Using comma(,)we can add one datatype inside the print with another datatype and the comma (,) will provide the one tab space.
+         °  Using comma(,)we can add one datatype inside the print with another datatype and the comma (,) will provide the one tab space.

-.
-TYPE 2 :
+• TYPE 2 :

-         .
-Using + operator
+         °  Using + operator
-         .
-In this type it adds only two string variables and doesnot add anythong like string to int.
+         °  In this type it adds only two string variables and doesnot add anythong like string to int.
-         .
-In case of any variable in int or float datatype,we have to convert it into string datatype to add with another variable.
+         °  In case of any variable in int or float datatype,we have to convert it into string datatype to add with another variable.
-         .
-It is most leastly used in the realtime.
+         °  It is most leastly used in the realtime.

-.
-TYPE 3 :
+• TYPE 3 :

-        .
-In this type we use the identifiers to print the varibale.
+        °  In this type we use the identifiers to print the varibale.
-        . for int datatype we use %d.
+        °  for int datatype we use %d.
-        . for float datatype we use %f.
+        °  for float datatype we use %f.
-        . for string datatype we use the %s.
+        °  for string datatype we use the %s.

-.
-TYPE 4 :
+• TYPE 4 :

-        .
-Using f function and {}
+        °  Using f function and {}
-        .
-It is mostly used in the realtime.
+        °  It is mostly used in the realtime.
-        . example: print(f'my name is {variable}')
+        °  example: print(f'my name is {variable}')

 ## OPERATORS

+• Addition (+) :

+          °  This operator used for adding the two variables.
+          °  we cannot add any datatype with the string until it converted into the string.

+• Subtraction or difference (-) :

+           °  This operator is used to find the difference b/w the two variables.

+• Multiplication (*) :

+           °  This operator gives the product as a output for a given outputs.

+• Division (/) :

+           °  Division operator make operation unil we get the remainder as 0 and give quotient as a output.

+• Floor Division (//) :

+           °  Floor division make operation and gives the int value only that man eliminate the float values from the point.

+• Modulo operator (%) :

+           °  Modulo function gives the final remainder as a input.

+• Square :

+           °  Finds the square value of a given number and the number should be in a int or float datatype.

+• Cube :

+           °  finds the cube value of a given number and the number should be in aint or float datatype.

+• power (pow) :

+           °  finds the power value of a given number and the number should be in a int or float datatype.
+           °  syntax : pow(a,b) here a is the base value and  b  is the power value
+           °  syntax : pow(a,b,c) here a is the base value and b is the power value and the result is
+                       divided by c and gives the remainder as a output.

+• Equal operator (=) :

+           °   assain left side variable of = to the right side variable.

+• is equal to (==) :

+           °   checks the LHS and RHS equal or not and give the boolean as a output.

+• greaterthan (>>) :

+           °   checks the LHS is greaterthan RHS or not.

+• greaterthan or equal to (>=) :

+           °   checks the LHS is greaterthan or equal to RHS or not.

+• lessthan (<) :

+           °  checks the LHS is lessthan RHS or not.

+• lessthan or equal to (<=) :

+           °  checks the LHS is lessthan or equal to RHS or not.

+• and operator :

+           °   if both the conditions are then it will give true as a output.

+• or operator :

+           °   if anyone of the condition is true then it will print the true as a output